openssl/technical-policies/policies/design-process.md

  - At the **Notify** level, the OTC is notified of a new design when it is available for review, via an email to the openssl-project mailing list.
-   OTC members and committers can review and comment on the design.
+   OTC members and committers and the public can review and comment on the design.
    A minimum waiting time of one week after the notification is made applies to ensure OTC members have the opportunity to review the design.